- Getting Published

 Fred Carruth, Director of Membership

 I always get something from the presentations I attend, even if they're not in my corner of the EFL field.
-The 60 JALT Chapters and SIGs together sponsor hundreds of events all over Japan every year, and that's not even including all the miniconferences, regional conferences, and the JALT International Conference, which by itself offers more than 500 presentations in the fall of each year.
+The more than 50 JALT Chapters and SIGs together sponsor hundreds of events all over Japan every year, and that's not even including all the miniconferences, regional conferences, and the JALT International Conference, which by itself offers more than 500 presentations in the fall of each year.
 Your JALT Membership Card entitles you to free or member-only rates to all of these events, including the International Conference and the PanSIG Conference.
 All JALT events are listed on the JALT Events Calendar.

 In addition to the publications of any SIG or chapter you join, your JALT membership will bring you JALT's three peer-reviewed publications: bimonthly The Language Teacher, which offers feature articles, teaching tips, reviews, meeting and conference announcements, member profiles, and job-hunting information; the semiannual JALT Journal, with practical and theoretical articles, research reports, and reviews; and the annual Postconference Publication, with papers based on the presentations given at the previous International Conference.

 The special publication JALT Announcements will be delivered to your email inbox every month.
 Take a look and stay informed!